jpdur7729/SpotImports/Readme.md

 extract, a unique batch ID is added and a link to the result xlsx file created.
 That way we get:

-1.  <u>A unique name for each and every extraction</u> If unicity constraints are required (FIS import) and/or the file is a repeat of a previous extract, in all cases the name being unique makes it easy to manage
+1.  *A unique name for each and every extraction* If unicity constraints are required (FIS import) and/or the file is a repeat of a previous extract, in all cases the name being unique makes it easy to manage
-2.  <u>The moment of extract</u> Knowing when the files were created but more importantly the parameters used for the extract is crucial to determine the expected contents of the generated spreadsheet
+2.  *The moment of extract* Knowing when the files were created but more importantly the parameters used for the extract is crucial to determine the expected contents of the generated spreadsheet
-3.  <u>Easy access to the created spreadsheet</u> The generated excel spreadsheet - via the link - can be checked easily in order to verify the data
+3.  *Easy access to the created spreadsheet* The generated excel spreadsheet - via the link - can be checked easily in order to verify the data